 The main thing to understand is that no credit facilities will be made available at any time so this means no overdraft and no credit cards.
 You may be allocated a debit card but many providers only dish out an ATM card.

-All kinds of past financial problems are usually accepted, including bankruptcies and CCJs.
-Undischarged bankrupts may find they have less choice but at the time of writing, there are at least two providers to pick from.
+All kinds of past financial problems are usually accepted, including discharged bankruptcies and CCJs.
+Although getting an account after bankruptcy is possible, undischarged bankrupts may find there are less accounts available.

 Bank accounts for people with bad credit can be found on the high street but in many cases, the best deals and service from banks comes from online providers who have a much more positive attitude.